HHSAPCompSci2020/capstone-project-otters-3/doc/README - The Death Notice.txt

 * listed below]

-The Death Notice is a multiplayer card game which informs people about sea pollution in a fun, interactive manner.
-If you draw a deadly card, you lose unless you have a save yourself card, in which case it would be automatically played.
+The Death Notice is a multiplayer card game.
+If you draw a deadly card, you lose unless you have a “save” card, in which case it would be automatically played.
 Every turn, the player draws a card from the standard card deck and has the option to buy cards before they end their turn (some can only be drawn or can only be bought and for more details, refer to the features list).
 Some cards include one that will allow you to “see the future” and the next cards, one that will save you in hard times, and a “deadly” card that will cause you to die.
 During each turn, a player can play a number of cards, allowing them to utilize the benefits of each card.
 The goal of the game is to become the last surviving player or the player with the most points.
-This game is for anyone who wants to enjoy a fun game with a group of people, such as friends or family.
+This game is for anyone who wants to enjoy a fun game with a group of people, such as friends or family, even if they do not have a deck of cards with them.
 Anyone who seeks entertainment or wants to relieve themselves of boredom would find pleasure in playing this game as well.